IsaacHair/map25.2/BiggieCheese/readme.txt

 	- again, other variables can be created with inline c, but only variables created using "int" or "void" can be used in the BiggieCheese itself
+	- ifdef and elsedef are just pre-compiler conditional statements that feed directly into the corresponding if and else loops in c when compiled to bastardized c
+	*** fordef, ifdef, elsedef, int, void, #, ! represent pre-compiler statements, similar to #define in c, that do not produce code directly in the final machine code
+	- can use "else if" or "elsedef ifdef" if want
+	*** need to use semicolons for some parts and NOT others
+	- note that eval is proper inline c, and rep just goes directly into a c for loop. "int" doesnt even do that much besides allocating a linked variable
+	- absolute and relative ROM is not necessary because recursion can provide what you need in terms of complex threading
+	*** will have both labels/gotos and relative ROM positioning with "+"/"-" because recursion is not strong enough for the double-threaded add macro
+	- "goto $x asdf" goes to the $xth instance of asdf relative to the current position; if $x is negative it is backwards, positive is forwards, zero is bi-derectional (relies on their only being one instance of that label either in the macro or globally)
+	- again, labels can either be global or within a macro or within a function
+	*** the reason this is necessary is that positional entropy data storage is extremely "complex", and recursion is not powerful enough to describe it
+	- don't overload global and local variables
+	*** labels actually don't have to be global or local;
+	  they simply exist and can be accessed from anywhare at all times, so be safe
 Compilation process:
+	- use struct pointers for each line to allow easy shuffling
 	- the inline c is evaluated first to create an interum ram buffer where all the assembly is written as dictated by the c code, meaning lines are repeated or omitted as specified and variables are inserted
-	- eval lines outside of the macros happen first, then it goes inside the macros as they are called up; lastly, it is applied to functions when they are copied down at the end
+	- eval lines outside of the macros happen first, then it goes inside the
+	- note that this will first create a c file as an output, which is basically the type of bastardized c i am using right now, which is then further compiled macros as they are called up; lastly, it is applied to functions when they are copied down at the end
 	- all addresses are resolved and inserted into the ram buffer. this